VoiciD/Messprogramm_Projekt_Hilbig/Python_Scripts/pyPhotonFocus/important.md

-unzip the zip file in this folder
+add the PyPhotonFocusC folder here